 - 1. Student must be a junior or senior during the time of the course. - 2.
-Student must have at least a 3.5 GPA in his or her major. - The Honors Program includes a two-tier academic component, both of which must be completed to receive official acknowledgment on the student's transcript as an Honors Program graduate. - a.
+Student must have at least a 3.5 GPA in his or her major. - 3.
+The Honors Program includes a two-tier academic component, both of which must be completed to receive official acknowledgment on the student's transcript as an Honors Program graduate. - a.
 Honors Seminars.
 Members of the Honors Program must complete two Honors Seminars.
 One Honors Seminar will be offered each semester as a 2-credit course. - b.
 Honors Research.
 Members of the Honors Program must complete a departmental Honors Research Project.
 Honors research involves the completion of a research paper, or an equivalent project in the fine arts, that reflects not merely 400-level topic and work appropriate for the respective discipline, but a level of quality beyond the normal, in preparation, scope, originality, precision, etc. Honors Research may be taken for 2-4 credits.
 The student will convene a faculty panel consisting of the student's research advisor, one of the Honors Directors, and at least one other faculty member.
 This panel must approve the research proposal and submit it to the Provost at least three weeks prior to the semester in which the research is to begin. - 4.
 The proposed course must include an original research project that makes use of both primary and secondary sources.
 The paper or project needs to be "substantial."
 Most projects are 20 pages or longer. - 5.
-The Academic Affairs Committee will consider other kinds of projects, including creative works, but will require full explanation of how the project fits the honors research criteria.
+The Honors directors will consider other kinds of projects, including creative works, but will require full explanation of how the project fits the honors research criteria.
 Whatever the project, a substantial reading list and a complete tentative schedule for completion of the project must be included in the proposal. - 6.
 Honors projects may be 2, 3 or 4 credits. - 7.
 The final grade for the project is determined by the faculty supervisor and a panel of faculty who attend the final oral presentation. - 8.
 To qualify as the research component of the Honors Program requirements, one of the Honors Program co-directors must be a member of the faculty panel, and the student must be a member of the Honors Program. - 9.
 A copy of each project will be catalogued in the library.
 All honors research courses will have a 499 designation.

-Students desiring feedback on their proposal should approach a member of the academic affairs committee and ask him or her to read a draft.
+Students desiring feedback on their proposal should approach one of the Honors Directors and ask him or her to read a draft.
 The proposals must be complete and show some evidence of actually being narrow enough to be completed in the time specified.
 Some proposals are of such a nature that students should begin planning, talking to their supervisor, and even reading earlier in the semester in which they do the work.
 Students needing to travel to visit archives should begin working with their supervisor and write a grant for such travel in the year before they do the course.
 The college does have funds for joint student and faculty travel and research.
-The Academic Affairs Committee will in the future keep a notebook of approved proposals for students and faculty supervisors to reference if needed.
-Contact the Academic Affairs Committee chair for access to the notebook.
-If a proposal is turned down, the Academic Affairs Committee will try and offer feedback to fuel a revision of the proposal.
+If a proposal is turned down, feedback should be offered to fuel a revision of the proposal.